 True Skate (True Axis)

 One of the most highly anticipated ports from the iOS (iPad, iPhone) is True Skate.
 This game has been on the back burner for quite some time and it’s been nearly a year since it was released for Apple devices.
-However, the wait for Android gamers finally came to an end in July when this best seller was ported to the Android.
+However, the wait for Android gamers finally came to an end in July when this best-seller was ported to the Android.
 It requires players to navigate a skateboarder through a generic skate park while performing tricks.
-Tactile sensitivity is the name of the game here as players will need to be quite precise with their manoeuvres.
+Tactile sensitivity is the name of the game here as players will need to be quite precise with their maneuvers.
 It’s certainly one of the best simulations to date on the Android and indeed the iOS.
 It’s sure to please those who are interested in this type of game, too.